Data-driven discovery of Koopman eigenfunctions for control: Series solutions for eigenfunctions

 In 1931, Koopman showed that a nonlinear dynamical system may be represented by an infinite-dimensional linear operator acting on the space of measurement functions of the state of the system~\cite{Koopman1931pnas}.
 Formulating dynamics in terms of measurements is appealing in the era of big data.
 Since the seminal work of Mezi\'c and Banaszuk~\cite{Mezic2004physicad} and Mezi\'c~\cite{Mezic2005nd}, Koopman theory has been the focus of efforts to characterize nonlinear systems.
 Many classical results have been extended to the Koopman formalism~\cite{Budivsic2012chaos,Mezic2013arfm}.
 For example, level sets of Koopman eigenfunctions form invariant partitions~\cite{Budivsic2012physd} and may be used to analyze mixing.
 The Hartman-Grobman theorem has also been generalized to provide a linearizing transform in the entire basin of attraction of a stable or unstable equilibrium or periodic orbit~\cite{Lan2013physd}.

-\RefereeOne{Recently, Koopman theory has been applied for system identification~\cite{Mezic2015cdc,Proctor2016arxiv,williams2016ifac,mauroy2016cdc}, estimation~\cite{Surana2016cdc,Surana2016nolcos} and control~\cite{wilson2014jads,Brunton2016plosone,Korda2016arxiv,sootla2017arxiv,abraham2017arxiv} of nonlinear systems.} The Koopman operator is infinite-dimensional, and control laws are typically based on a finite-dimensional approximation.
+Recently, Koopman theory has been applied for system identification~\cite{Mezic2015cdc,Proctor2016arxiv,williams2016ifac,mauroy2016cdc}, estimation~\cite{Surana2016cdc,Surana2016nolcos} and control~\cite{wilson2014jads,Brunton2016plosone,Korda2016arxiv,sootla2017arxiv,abraham2017arxiv} of nonlinear systems.
+The Koopman operator is infinite-dimensional, and control laws are typically based on a finite-dimensional approximation.
 Dynamic mode decomposition (DMD)~\cite{Schmid2010jfm,Rowley2009jfm,Tu2014jcd,Kutz2016book} approximates the Koopman operator with a best-fit linear model.
 However, DMD is based on linear measurements, which do not span a Koopman invariant subspace for many nonlinear systems~\cite{Williams2015jnls,Brunton2016plosone,Kutz2016book}.
 Current data-driven methods to approximate the Koopman operator include extended DMD (EDMD)~\cite{Williams2015jnls,Williams2015jcd,klus2015numerical} and the variational approach of conformation dynamics (VAC)~\cite{noe2013variational,nuske2016variational}.
 EDMD was recently used for model predictive control with promising results~\cite{Korda2016arxiv}.
-However, EDMD models may suffer from closure issues for systems with multiple fixed points or attractors, as a linear model only has a single fixed point~\cite{Brunton2016plosone}.
-This may lead to spurious or corrupted dynamics~\cite{Brunton2016plosone,Kutz2016book}.
+However, EDMD models may suffer from closure issues for systems with multiple fixed points or attractors, as a linear model only has a single fixed point~\cite{Brunton2016plosone}, which may lead to corrupted dynamics~\cite{Brunton2016plosone,Kutz2016book} and emphasizes the importance of model validation.
+For instance, some eigenfunctions may be distorted when projected onto a finite-dimensional measurement subspace, and it may be advantageous to construct a reduced-order description from {\it validated} eigenfunctions, that exhibit behavior as predicted by their associated eigenvalue.
 For chaotic systems, delay coordinates provides a promising embedding~\cite{Susuki2015cdc,Brunton2017natcomm,Arbabi2016arxiv}.
 Obtaining useful data-driven coordinate transformations that approximate Koopman eigenfunctions remains an open challenge in data-driven dynamical systems~\cite{Kutz2016book,Brunton2016plosone}.